 When sending money to Thailand, getting the right mode of transfer can save you hundreds of dollars in transfer fees and exchange rate differentials.
 You can decide to send money through the interbank transfer or online money transfer services.
 Your decision will depend on a number of factors, most of which will be discussed in the sections below.

 Many Thais in the diaspora have been using international wire transfers for sending large amounts of money.
 These transfers are safe and secure.
 Depending on the country you are transferring from, you may find a bank that has a subsidiary in Thailand such as Standard Chartered.
 In this case, your transfers will be much faster.

 However, if you are transferring through banks that have no relationship with the recipient banks, you’ll have to go through correspondent banks.
 This lengthens the transfer process and makes it expensive.

 On average, it takes about 4-5 business days for your transfer to be completed.
 If there is no urgency on the part of the recipient, you could choose this mode of transfer.
 For the best rates, send the money in foreign currency and let the receiving bank convert it for you instead of converting before you send.
-Banks such as the Bank of Bangkok has branches overseas you can use to transfer.
+Banks such as the Bank of Bangkok (Bangkok Bank) has branches overseas you can use to transfer.